 - Listening to speech in noisy settings.

 - Processing and remembering spoken information.

-An APD test is specialised and takes approximately two hours.
-At Dilworth Hearing, we can provide the initial full diagnostic hearing assessment as well as the APD Assessment at all our clinics.
+We provide the initial full diagnostic hearing assessment as well as the APD Assessment at all our clinics nationwide.

 If APD is diagnosed, our audiologists will take a collaborative approach engaging with Speech and Language Therapists, Psychologists, Optometrists, Schools and teachers and Parents/caregivers to contribute to the management of this hearing concern.

-If you would like further information on the our APD testing or would like to book an appointment, please call us on 0800 000 678 or fill in the form below.
+If you would like further information on the our APD Assessment or would like to book an appointment, call us on 0800 005 641 or fill in the form below.